System Architecture

 Benefit: Clean separation of cross-cutting concerns (history, indexes, derived values) from core persistence.
 Triggers compose cleanly without modifying core code.

 Cost: Complex trigger chains (Priority × Phase × Model) can be harder to debug than direct procedural code.
-The Around trigger phase (TriggerPhase::Around=3) is reserved for future use.
+The Around phase (TriggerPhase::Around=3, "before and after together") exists but is used sparingly.

 Plugin modularity vs startup complexity